ultraviolet-21/print_func/README.md

-# Recreating the print function so that it returns rather than printing to the standard output
+# Recreating built-in Python functions like print, range, and more